Walking tour of Royal Westminster

 The genuine romance between Queen Victoria and Prince Albert is depicted in film and tv dramas.
 The couple enjoyed a close and loving relationship.
 Prince Albert's death at 42 broke Queen Victoria's heart.
 The grand memorial reflects her heartfelt affection for Albert and depicts the Princes' wide variety of interests and passions.

 The Guard Change and Buckingham Palace

 Your guide will have you positioned in the perfect place to watch the Queen's Guard marching.
-If you are feeling energetic, you will be able to see the Household Cavalry ceremony too.
 The tradition has been in place since 1660, and today the event involves marching bands and drummers performing traditional military tunes and modern scores.
-You can imagine the choice of musical arrangement when the latest Star Wars film is released or Bond movie.
+It is not uncommon to hear the Star Wars, Bond, or Raider of the Lost Ark theme tunes.

 After your guide has explained the regiments, the three-guard change locations and purpose it will all make sense.